-tinydark exists to make ethically designed, memorable games, with the player's positive experience at the forefront.
+tinydark exists to produce original, memorable games that don't compromise our ethical code.
 We are founded on a love and passion for games, recognizing that there are ways to create games responsibly without sacrificing player engagement or sustainable monetization.
 We believe the core of the relationship between designer and player should be built on trust and respect.
-We loathe dark patterns and seek to prove that success can be achieved without employing systems that only benefit the designer.
+We loathe dark game design patterns and seek to prove that success can be achieved without employing systems that only benefit the designer.
+From our design, to our community focus, and even monetization, we put the player's positive experience at the forefront.

 We champion community and positive player-to-player interaction.
 Developers regularly interact with players via our Discord, and can be reached privately if needed.
 We take an empathetic approach to moderation both in-game and in the community; we have strict anti-ban policies and prefer temporary sanctions if we cannot resolve the issue.